I'll either roll in egg or being the guy who's pushing them out.

 2020 riots.

-Black lives rioters burned down significant portions of this country.
+Black Lives Rioters burned down significant portions of this country.

 They forced President Trump into a bunker at the White House.

-It's completely two systems of justice, and the documents you know we got show that they're not stopping there.
+And the documents we got show that they're not stopping there.

 This bulletin we have is a domestic terrorism bulletin.